sez-ai/taylor-expansion/README.md

 plot(appr_order=0, x_upper_bound=4, function=x**2+x**3-3)

 ```
+---
+TODOs:

-+ I will add better types of invokation as soon as I have time to discover...
+~~Add better types of invokation as soon as I have time to discover...~~

 ___